HimangaNimesh/HimangaNimesh/README.md

 A diplomat in Information Technology, Institute of Technology University of Moratuwa who is passionate about Fullstack Development.
 I'm really enjoying learning new languages and frameworks.
 I also enjoy UI designing in general.

-Skills: REACT / NodeJS / Flutter / JS / HTML / CSS
+Skills: REACT / Flutter / JS / HTML / CSS

 - 🔭 I’m currently working on ITUM communication platform project.
 - 🌱 I’m currently learning MERN Stack.